Kristina01111000/Drws_site/README.md

 - can he login, make sure he can create new account if not
 - going to contact peepso to see what the login issue is, if it is caused by redirect, cache, something else
 - did he pick out the pictures he wants -> use purple plant picture for nature quote, look for different walking one in saved photos, crowd in the city is a good one

-his login news
-- when it took you to the wordpress login instead of website login
-- he pressed logout instead, and it went to the wordpress login page, then could login

 maybe to make a subdomain for people to be in?